FAQ: PERM Labor Certification Process – Phase 1

 Among other services, our team will:

-- Review and analyze the qualifications of the foreign national versus the PERM job requirements including issues relating to the degree, job duties, prevailing wage and others and advise and guide our clients as applicable.
-For example, a foreign degree evaluation and/or experience letters might be required;
+- Review and analyze the qualifications of the foreign national versus the PERM job requirements, including issues relating to the degree, job duties, and prevailing wage, and we will advise and guide our clients as applicable — for example, the DOL might require a foreign degree evaluation and/or experience letters

-- Guide, discuss, revise and finalize experience letters and/or credentials; and
+- Guide, discuss, revise, and finalize experience letters and/or credentials

 Does a part-time position qualify for PERM labor certification?

-No. The job offer must be for a permanent and full-time position.
-However, note that the LC position is intended to be a future position that becomes active after issuance of the green card.
-You are not required to work full-time, or for the sponsoring employer, at the time the labor certification petition is filed.
+No. The employer must offer a job that’s a permanent and full-time position.
+However, note that employer should intend for the labor certification position to be a future position, one that becomes active after issuance of the green card.
+You are not required to work full-time, or for the sponsoring employer, at the time that they file the labor certification petition.

 What is the priority date and why is it important?

-The priority date is set by the date that the DOL receives the LC filing.
-This date is very important because it places the foreign national “in line” for an immigrant visa.
+The DOL sets the priority date depending on the date when they receive the labor certification filing.
+This date is very important, because it places the foreign national “in line” for an immigrant visa.
 The priority date determines when a foreign national can file for adjustment of status (AOS), the last step of the green card process.
-Thus, if the goal is to apply for a green card, it is crucial to begin the PERM process early.
+Thus, if your goal is to apply for a green card, it is crucial that you begin the PERM process early.
 If the priority date is not current, the foreign national waits “in line” for the priority date to become current.

-Is the employer required to register with the DOL to file a PERM?
+Does the DOL require an employer to register with the DOL to file a PERM?

 Yes.
-We guide and work concurrently with our clients through this process which can take a few days to a few weeks.
+We guide and work concurrently with our clients through this process, which can take a few days, up to a few weeks.

 What is the prevailing wage?

-An employer must obtain a Prevailing Wage Determination (PWD) from the DOL before filing the LC.
+An employer must obtain a Prevailing Wage Determination (PWD) from the DOL before filing the labor certification.
 The DOL determines the wage level based on the position’s description and requirements.
 A concise and objective job description is essential to obtaining the most appropriate PWD.
-The job description should not include every duty or requirement for the position but the objective and necessary requirements.
+The job description should not include every duty or requirement for the position.
+However, it does need to contain the objective and necessary requirements.
 The higher the requirements, the higher the prevailing wage.
-The PWD issued by the DOL is expected to reflect the average wage paid to similarly qualified and employed workers in the specific occupation in the area of employment.
+The PWD issued by the DOL should reflect the average wage paid to similarly qualified workers in similar specific occupations and careers.

-The employer must pay the prevailing wage at the time the foreign national receives the green card on the basis of the LC.
-The employer has to demonstrate that it has the ability to pay the offered wage from the time the LC was filed until the foreign national receives the green card.
+The employer must pay the prevailing wage at the time the foreign national receives the green card on the basis of the labor certification.
+The employer has to demonstrate that they have the ability to pay the offered wage.
+And this applies from the time they file the labor certification until the foreign national receives the green card.

 Should I use my company’s standard job description and requirements for the PERM application?

 We recommend not to do that.
-DOL will compare your standard job duties and requirements for the position with the job duties and requirements described in DOL’s online Occupational Information Network (O*Net).
+As part of the PERM labor certification process, the DOL will compare your standard job duties and requirements for the position with the job duties and requirements described in DOL’s online Occupational Information Network (O*Net).
 If your position job description is inconsistent with the O*Net requirements, you might be required to explain the differences and justify them based on business necessity.

 Additionally, PERM job requirements should not include subjective determinations, such as “strong” knowledge of a product or skill.
 Experience gained with the sponsoring employer generally, cannot be used to qualify for the PERM position unless the applicant’s prior position(s) with the employer is significantly different from the PERM position.
 Foreign language requirements should generally be avoided.
 If a requirement is one that could be gained with a reasonable period of on the job training, this requirement cannot be used as a basis to reject an otherwise qualified U.S. worker.